markd2/SwiftUIPlay/design.md

   at the same time...), plus the UI cuts off half of the things it's supposed to be showing, and the resulting git staging is a mess.
 If you renamed and then committed, only half would actually happen.

+##### UIKit + Combine

+* notes from the above slack convos
+  - `DataGod`, has a @Published array of results
+  - `Filters`, things like bloodType and shoeSize
+  - in the panels, do self.dataGod.filters.bloodType = .A
+  - using a value type for the filters so the didSet obserer triggers everytime a bit is flipped
+  - all the panels care about is having a pipe to read/write their leaf of the filters tree
+  - in SwiftUIspeek, describing a Binding<BloodType> branched off the filters
+    - `BloodTypeEditor(binding $dataGod.filters.bloodType)
+  - in UIKitland, it's less fun - need a block like I've got, or a reference to DataGod or some other DataGodlike protocol
+    - "this'll port over to SwiftUI in a heartbeat"
+* so thinking in CombineTerms,
+  - DataGod has the published set of results
+    - updating that set will trigger updates (say to the table view)
+    - something will need to trigger that update to ultimately update the table